Key takeaways

 Victoza is covered by most major health insurance plans, including Medicare Part D. Victoza often appears on the preferred drug list for Medicaid programs, but coverage can vary by state.
 Verify coverage through your health insurance provider.

 Insurance may require prior authorization before covering Victoza, particularly if it’s prescribed for off-label uses like weight loss.
-If approved, you may be responsible for out-of-pocket costs, such as a copay or coinsurance amount.
-Your total costs will depend on your prescription drug plan.
-For example, your insurance plan may place Victoza on a higher tier, meaning you could pay more than you would for lower-tier medications.
 Some plans may require you to try a generic or preferred alternative first, a process called step therapy, before approving Victoza.
 Always check your plan’s formulary and ask your provider about any restrictions or alternatives.

 Can you get Victoza for free?

-You may be able to qualify for free prescription medicine like Victoza through the Novo Nordisk Patient Assistance Program (PAP) if you meet the following eligibility requirements:
+You may be able to qualify for free prescription medicine like Victoza through the Novo Nordisk Patient Assistance Program (PAP) if you meet the income and other eligibility requirements.
+Visit the Novo Nordisk patient assistance program website for eligibility information and an application form.
+Your healthcare provider is responsible for filling out some of the information on the application and submitting the finished application.
+Additional information and documentation may be requested.

 How to save money on Victoza

-1. Free Victoza coupons
+1. Use free Victoza coupons

 2. Compare prices